DESAGANISAISUMANTH/7043SCN_Task2/README.md

 **Policy Network:** Input(228) → Linear(256) → ReLU → Linear(256) → ReLU → Output(200)
-**Target Network:** Same architecture, synced every 200 gradient updates **Replay Buffer:** 50,000 transitions, mini-batches of 64
+**Target Network:** Same architecture, synced every 200 gradient updates **Replay Buffer:** 50,000 transitions, mini-batches of 64 “I selected Double DQN as the core method because it is more stable than vanilla DQN under sparse terminal rewards.”

+“I implemented action masking and masked target computation to improve correctness in the Chef’s Hat action-constrained setting.”

+“Due to runtime/time constraints, the full robustness suite (multi-seed, transfer opponent evaluation, and hyperparameter sweeps) is presented as a planned extension rather than fully executed experiments.”

+“The current results provide a validated baseline for Variant 5.”
 ---

 ## State Representation